Psynosaur/Deye_Battery_Serial_BUS/README.md

 ## Deye_Battery_CAN_BUS Reader

-Grabs CAN Serial Frames in the backgrounf and serves an API endpoint for battery and BMS data
+Grabs CAN Serial Frames in the background and serves an API endpoint for battery and BMS data

     https://xxx.xxx.xxx.xxx:5035/Candata

-Setup details will follow soon ...
+## TODO
+ - Add frame descriptions
+ - Add setup details for raspberry pi

+### This CAN be used to debug any CAN device using standard frames, as it outputs the frames via this API.

 ### Current Web API CAN data output
 ```JSON